juma-h/cosmic-curse/README.md

 > "Perfectly Balanced, As All Things Should Be."

+# Project Release Notes - Version 2.0.0
+## New Features

+### 1. Improved Exit Conditions
+- **If No Modules in Project:**
+  - The application will now exit if there are no installed modules in the project.

+- **If No Unused Modules:**
+  - The application will exit if there are installed modules, but no unused modules detected.

+### 2. List of Modules in Tree Form
+- Unused modules are now displayed in a tree format for better readability.

+### 3. Editable Retained Modules
+- If an incorrect module name is provided when choosing which modules to retain, the user is prompted to edit the input.

+### 4. Progress Animation during Uninstallation
+- A progress bar or animation is displayed during the uninstallation process to indicate the progress of module removal.

+### 5. Improved Prompt Handling
+- If an incorrect answer is provided in the prompt:  [Do you want to retain any modules? (yes/no/all)] (e.g., an invalid option), the application now exits instead of deleting all listed modules.

+### 6. Console Colors for Better Readability
+- Colored text is used in the console for improved readability and to distinguish different types of messages.

 ## Contributing
 If you want to contribute to the cosmic-curse project, you can fork the repository on GitHub and submit a pull request with your changes.
 Please make sure to follow the coding style and guidelines of the project.